oJYZo/Python-I/Project 3/README.md

 - Compute the least cost

 # Description
 This project mainly used Dijkstra’s algorithm as finding the least distance from a start to a destination city.
-And the important critira for this shortest distance is any path must go through both New Orleans and St. Louis.
-The cities network showed as following:
+And the important critira for this shortest distance is that any path must go through both New Orleans and St. Louis which I added in the network CSV file.
+The cities network orginally showed as following:

 ![Img](https://github.com/z0o0z/Python-I/blob/main/Project%203/Img/image.png)